Ending a tenancy

 You can end the agreement at any time by serving a written ‘notice to quit’.
 The notice period will depend on the tenancy or agreement, but it’s usually at least 4 weeks.

 If there’s a break clause in the tenancy agreement, you can give your tenants notice after this.
-However, you don’t have a guaranteed right to possession during the first 6 months of the tenancy.
+However, you do not have a guaranteed right to possession during the first 6 months of the tenancy.

-You can’t remove your tenants by force.
-If the notice period expires and your tenants don’t leave the property, you can start the process of eviction through the courts.
+You cannot remove your tenants by force.
+If the notice period expires and your tenants do not leave the property, you can start the process of eviction through the courts.